Dyrits/WEB-DEVELOPMENT-CAREER-PATH/10 - Building Front-end Applications with React/Jamming/jamming/README.md

 - React

 ### Details | Comments
-This project has been made from scratch following specific instructions provided by the related course.
+This project has been made from scratch following specific instructions.
+Several elements have been directly provided by the related course.

 ### Status
-In progress (V0.07)
+In progress (V0.22)

 #### Last update
 06/07/2020